 We are working on getting a map embedded here, but meanwhile, please follow the link for a Google map of the entrance points for properties that are open to the public.
 Some of these are owned by the land trust, and some are town-owned.
 Click “Open Original Map” for ease of use.
 Please enjoy and let us know if you have any questions!

-Visit the Springvale Library http://www.springvalelibrary.org/ to view the maps of the Three Rivers Land Trust areas that were developed with the help of Southern Maine Regional Planning.
+Visit the Springvale Library http://www.springvalelibrary.org/ to view maps that were developed with the help of Southern Maine Regional Planning to highlight the trust’s focus areas in our towns.
 There is a wealth of natural resource and land use information on the maps.
-Also ask a librarian to give you a list of the 3RLT resources.
+Also ask a librarian to give you a list of the Three Rivers resources.
 We have over 25 books in our collection that address land use issues, conservation and easements.

 January 13, 2014 Alfred – “Albert J. Sousa Family Preserve” 213.47 acres have been purchased in the Walnut Hill area from the Sousa Family.
 This acquisition came after a successful proposal was submitted by the Forest Works! team through the Wetland Mitigation program run for the State of Maine by Maine Natural Resource Conservation Program (MNRCP) and administered by The Nature Conservancy.
 Thank you to the lawyers and everyone else who helped with this project!
 The property is off of the Gebung Road and has some important vernal pools and precious wetland species and habitat.